 Deleting a PPA causes all VCs associated with that PPA to be closed by the CMM (both ends of the connection receive proper notification).
 Thus, convergence modules should delete addresses only when there are no active VCs associated with the address's PPAs.

-atm\cmm\new\esi
+atm cmm new esi

 '''

-atm_cmm_del_ppa
+atm cmm del ppa

 '''

-atm\cmm\del\ppa - Notifies the CMM that a deleted PPA is invalid was added to the system.
+atm cmm del ppa - Notifies the CMM that a deleted PPA is invalid in the registration call.

 Specifies the signaling module handle that the CMM returned